I Tried Monin Toasted Coconut Syrup

 The coconut base makes it cocktail-friendly

-That combination is rare, and that’s why this flavor works across menus.
+That combination is rare, and it’s why this flavor shows up across so many menus.

-Based on testing, this is a great choice if you:
+Based on real testing, this syrup is a great choice if you:

 Want a coffee syrup that isn’t boring